Bitstamp Review

 - Basic charting with TradingView integration for those who want some technical analysis tools.

-Execution quality surprised me during testing.
+Execution quality is a notable strength.
 Orders fill predictably on major pairs.
 Spreads stay reasonable even during volatile sessions.
 The order book depth for BTC/USD and ETH/EUR is solid enough for retail traders and mid-sized institutional accounts.

 Regulatory Licenses: The Real Product